 My personal preference is to handle initial few upgrades with Vertical Scaling.
 I prefer moving to bigger server till I reach $40 instance, after that, I will look for horizontal scaling.

 It also depends on how much downtime you can tolerate.
-If anything happens to your server and you were using vertical scaling, your whole site will be down.
+If anything happens to your server and you were using vertical scaling, your entire site will be down.
 With the horizontal scaling, your other server can still serve your website.
-It might have to take more load and response time will take some hit but your site is still up.
+It might have to take more load and response time will take some hit, but your site is still up.

 How To Do Vertical Scaling